 Despite the lack of guidance, I feel I managed quite well and last week was my first international event (#SOSUEE Sourcing Summit) under the new brand.

-A lot of people seem to dismiss the topic, as the need for personal rebranding doesn’t arise too often and there’s a big group of people who don’t seem affected by it at all.
-But raising the subject on LinkedIn made me aware that the need for personal branding doesn’t just affect people getting married.
-It’s just as important (if not more so) for transgender individuals for example.
-What’s even more interesting, personal rebranding doesn’t necessarily have to involve changing your name – it could be the result of changing your professional direction, moving into a different industry or role.
-This means that, really, anyone could potentially have to go through this exercise.
+A lot of people seem to dismiss the topic.
+The need for personal rebranding doesn’t arise too often and there’s a big group of people who don’t seem affected by it at all.
+But raising the subject on LinkedIn made me aware that the need for personal branding doesn’t only affect people getting married.
+It’s as important (if not more so) for transgender individuals for example.
+What’s even more interesting, personal rebranding doesn’t have to involve changing your name.
+It could be the result of changing your professional direction, moving into a different industry or role.
+This means that anyone could potentially have to go through this exercise.

 In my case, I could consider three different scenarios for the rebranding: